CarterKoopa/Olin-CompArch-MP4/README.md

     end

 #### High Level Pipeline:
-1. Instruction Fetch: Fetches instructions from memory.
+1. Fetch: Fetches instructions from memory.
-2. Instruction Decode: Decodes the instruction and fetches operands.
+2. Decode: Decodes the instruction and fetches operands.
 3. Execute: Performs ALU operations or calculates addresses.
 4. Memory: Reads from or writes to memory.
 5. Write Back: Writes results back to the register file.